Can Rapamycin for Dogs Slow Aging? New Findings from the Dog Aging Project

 The Dog Aging Project is a large-scale, community science initiative led by Texas A&M University, the University of Washington, and Tufts University, in collaboration with numerous research institutions.
 The project received a significant funding boost in 2024 with a $7 million grant from the National Institutes of Health (NIH), in addition to ongoing philanthropic support and backing from the Dog Aging Institute.

-The TRIAD study is just one piece of the larger Dog Aging Project, which aims to understand the biological, genetic, and environmental factors that influence canine aging.
+The TRIAD study is just one part of the larger Dog Aging Project, which aims to understand the biological, genetic, and environmental factors that influence canine aging and evaluate whether rapamycin is a key life-extension tool for pets could safely support healthier aging over time.
+These efforts align with broader investigations into what’s next for rapamycin in longevity research across species.